July 1, 2020

 Streaming Live from The Historic Kiever Synagogue (Toronto)

 Please join us remotely on July 1st for the presentation of Grief.
-Composed by Benjamin Hackman and conducted by Maestro Pratik Gandhi, this new choral performance is written for 10 vocalists, 2 pianists, and percussion.
+This new choral performance is written for 10 vocalists, 2 pianists, and percussion.
 Its intention is to fabricate a communal mourning ritual for anyone who has suffered the sorrows of losing a loved one.
 Grief will be performed from sunset to sunrise, without break, and will be performed in both English and American Sign Language.

 You are invited to participate in Grief by entering the names of those whom you have lost into the Database of the Dead.
 Our scribe, Rochelle Rubinstein, is presently inscribing names entered into the database into a giant scroll, from which Benjamin Hackman will read on the night of Grief.
 Around him, The Holy Gasp will perform Grief, The performance will be considered complete only after every name has been read, and the sun has come up.

 “In the last five years, my father died of a heart attack; my therapist died of pancreatic cancer; my brother-in-law overdosed; my oldest friend hanged himself—then another friend died in a car accident, and my grandmother, God bless her, died of good ol’ fashion old age.